MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-collect-outstanding-balances.md

 ## <a name="multiple-interest-rates"></a>Multiple Interest rates

-When you set up finance charge terms and reminder terms, for delayed payment penalty, you can specify multiple interest rates so that the penalty fee is calculated from different interest rates in different periods.
-If multiple interest rates are not set up, then the interest rate and period that is defined in the **Finance Charge Terms** and **Reminder Terms** pages for the whole period of calculation will be used.
-For more information, see [Set Up Multiple Interest Rates](finance-how-to-set-up-multiple-interest-rates.md).
+[!INCLUDE [multiple-interest-rates-def](includes/multiple-interest-rates-def.md)] For more information, see [Set Up Multiple Interest Rates](finance-how-to-set-up-multiple-interest-rates.md).

 ## <a name="see-related-training-at-microsoft-learn"></a>See Related Training at [Microsoft Learn](/learn/paths/process-financial-periodic-activities-dynamics-365-business-central/)